How Does Housing Inventory Affect Buyers & Sellers?

 If You’re a Buyer Amid Low Housing Inventory

-Although the odds may not favor buyers in a low housing inventory environment, they still have some options to increase their chances of finding a dream home.
+Although the odds may not favor buyers in a low housing inventory environment, you still have some options to increase your chances of finding your dream home.

-• Think beyond price.
-In a multiple-offer situation, the highest price may not be the most advantageous deal for the seller.
-Being flexible on the closing date and limiting contingencies can affect an offer’s competitiveness.
+• Think beyond price: In a multiple-offer situation, the highest price may not be the most advantageous deal for the seller.
+Being flexible on the closing date and limiting contingencies can increase your offer’s competitiveness.

-• Get prequalified or preapproved.
-Doing the legwork, researching the different kinds of mortgages in advance, and getting prequalified can show that buyers are ready to go and financially eligible.
+• Get prequalified or preapproved: Doing the legwork, researching the different kinds of mortgages in advance, and getting prequalified can show that you’re ready and financially eligible.
 Typically, lenders provide potential borrowers with a letter stating how much they can borrow, given some conditions.

 ◦ Preapproval, which involves analysis of at least two years of tax returns, months’ worth of income history and bank statements, and documents showing any additional sources of income, can carry more weight and speed up the mortgage application process.

-• Opt for an escalation clause, a method for beating out competing bids.
-The clause means a buyer automatically will increase their initial bid up to a specified dollar amount.
-For example, a buyer with an escalation clause could offer $250,000 with an option to bump up to $255,000 if another offer exceeded theirs.
+• Opt for an escalation clause: This is a method for beating out competing bids.
+The clause means you’ll automatically increase your initial bid up to a specified dollar amount.
+For example, a buyer with an escalation clause could offer $250,000 with an option to bump up to $255,000 if another offer exceeds theirs.

-• Know what a place is worth.
-Even in a seller’s market, house hunters would do best to keep appraised values in mind.
-If buyers pay thousands more than the appraised value of a house, their home equity could take a hit.
+• Know what a place is worth: Even in a seller’s market, house hunters would do best to keep appraised values in mind.
+If you pay thousands more than the appraised value of a house, your home equity could take a hit.

 If You’re a Seller Amid Low Housing Inventory

-When the forces of supply and demand favor sellers, they have a better chance of fielding multiple offers on a property.
-Still, getting a great deal is not a sure thing as many factors affect property value.
-Here, some advice to help you take advantage of this scenario.
+When the forces of supply and demand favor sellers, they have a better chance of getting multiple offers on a property.
+Still, getting a great deal is not a sure thing, as many factors affect property value.
+Here’s some advice to help you take advantage of this scenario.

-• Spruce it up.
-The same conventional wisdom applies for cleaning and touching up a house to get more foot traffic at showings or open houses.
+• Spruce up your home: Cleaning and touching up your home can get you more foot traffic at showings or open houses.

-• Set a reasonable asking price just below the market value — a figure based in part on comps, or comparables, which reveal what similar homes in the same area have sold for recently.
+• Set a reasonable asking price just below the market value: This figure, based in part on comps, or comparables, reveals what similar homes in the same area have sold for recently.
 This can be a good way to capture buyer interest.
 In a multiple-offer situation, this gives buyers room to outbid each other, potentially increasing the purchase price above asking.

-• Recognize that cash is king.
-Cash offers are generally the most secure.
-These have risen significantly in the current hot market, according to a National Association of Realtors® report.
-They made up 32% of sales in February of 2024, the highest rate in a decade.
+• Recognize that cash is king: Cash offers are generally the most secure.
+According to a Redfin report, cash offers made up 29% of sales in December 2025.

-• Check contingencies.
-If there are offers with contingencies like the house passing an inspection, they could allow a buyer to back out of a deal; an offer that waives such contingencies is likely preferable.
+• Check contingencies: Offers with contingencies, such as the house passing an inspection, could allow a buyer to back out of a deal; an offer that waives such contingencies is likely preferable.

 Recommended: What Is a Mortgage Contingency?
 How It Works Explained